Sherry Alberoni: Other activities

 Alberoni played Midge Beamer in The Ed Wynn Show and Debbie Potter in The Tom Ewell Show (1960–1961).
 She also provided the voices of Laurie Partridge in Partridge Family 2200 A.D. and Wendy in Super Friends.

 Alberoni appeared in the film Dance with Me, Henry, the last Abbott and Costello picture.
 Lou Costello advised Alberoni to stick with her original last name.
 She followed that up with guest appearances on Bronco before going to Europe in 1960 to make The Three Worlds of Gulliver (in which she played the character Glumdalclitch).
 In 1962 her brother Roy founded a professional combo called The Rhythmaires, for which Alberoni was the lead vocalist.

 Throughout the 1960s Sherry Alberoni appeared on episodes of many television series, such as The Donna Reed Show, The Farmer's Daughter, Ripcord, My Three Sons, The Man from UNCLE, and The Monkees, while also doing bit parts in minor films.
 Her biggest recurring television role was as Sharon James on Family Affair (1966–71).
-Alberoni also took a regular part in entertaining Marines at Camp Pendleton during these same years for a monthly production called "The Julie London Show".
+Alberoni also took a regular part in entertaining Marines at Camp Pendleton during these same years for a monthly production called "The JeanLondon Show".
 It was also in the late sixties that she began doing voice work for animated series, like Josie and the Pussycats, Super Friends, and in 1984, Mighty Orbots.
 She also is credited with dubbing in Patty Duke's singing voice for Duke's character, Neely O'Hara, in the 1967 release Valley of the Dolls.
 During the seventies she also featured in two horror films, Nightmare Circus (1974) and Sisters of Death (1976).

 In 1980 Alberoni took part in the televised Mouseketeer Reunion, and for once got a chance to tap dance with the Red Team.
 Sherry took part in the Mouseketeer live performances at Disneyland in the 1980s, and also became a fixture on Mouseketeer personal appearance tours during the late 1980s and 1990s, often teaming with Bobby Burgess.